synapsestudios/coding-workshop/pattern-library/README.md

 - [Entity](./entity.md) - an object with identity
 - [Aggregate](./aggregate.md) - an object composed of several entities
 - [Value Object](./value-object.md) - an object with no identity
+- [Repository](./repository.md) - abstracts details about persistance out of the domain code